 - A personal statement

-All applications will be reviewed by a selection committee, which will be comprised of the Program Director and several faculty members.
+All applications will be reviewed by a selection committee, which will be comprised of the Program Director, Associate Program Director, and several faculty members.
 Interviews will be by invitation sent via email.
-The day will consist of meetings with various faculty and residents along with a tour of the department and one of our research facilities.
+The day will consist of meetings with various faculty and residents along with faculty and resident presentations.

 The University of Michigan offers highly competitive salaries and tremendous benefits to our residents/fellows.
 An overview of salary, benefits and employment eligibility is available on the GME Office website,